 A few years ago I read a book called The People You Are by Rita Carter, which presents quite a different thesis of human behaviour.

 Carter’s main argument is that there is no ‘one true self’.
 She argues that humans have the ability to change according to circumstance, and that we are rewarded for doing so.
 We are one way with our colleagues, another way with our families, and neither one of these ‘people’ takes precedence over the other.

 The dominant idea in modern storytelling contrasts with this psychological view.
 No matter the genre, we are told time and again that that there is ’one true self’.
 This version of the self must make its way to the surface and be somehow ‘exposed’ before happiness can be found.

 This view of human nature may age contemporary stories in the way that ‘one true love’ romance stories now seem old-fashioned to us, in the era of serial monogamy.
+Some pushback on that:

-Since culture preferences the view of the personality as a ‘singlet’ (hence the popularity of astrology, as explained in Carter’s book), readers generally have little time for a fictional character who does one thing in one context, then seems to be completely different in another.
+Since culture prioritises the view of the personality as a ‘singlet’ (hence the popularity of astrology, as explained in Carter’s book), readers generally have little time for a fictional character who does one thing in one context, then seems to be completely different in another.
 Multiple selves in a single character may be one of those things which doesn’t work too well in fiction even if it would reflect real life.
 Certainly, if not written well, the reader may blame the author for failing to create an authentic and consistent personality, even though none of us is one hundred percent consistent in real life.